CrunchMatch supercharges virtual networking at TC Sessions: Mobility 2020 – TechCrunch

-Ready for our first virtual TC Sessions Mobility 2020?
+Ready for our first virtual TC Sessions: Mobility 2020?
 As we like to say, it’s not just one long webinar.
 We’re creating the quality production levels you’d expect from our IRL events (thanks, technology).
 This session spans two days — October 6-7 — to give you more time to take in the speakers, the interviews, the trends and the world-class networking.

 We even overhauled CrunchMatch, our AI-powered networking platform, to help bridge the physical distance of a virtual conference.
 The platform helps you connect and schedule 1:1 video meetings with the people who align with your business goals.
 Who’s at the top your must-meet list?
 Investors, founders, engineers, R&D teams, manufacturing mavens, supply-chain experts?
-An upgraded algorithm makes matching and recommendations faster and more precise — and the more you use CrunchMatch the smarter it gets.
+An upgraded algorithm makes matching and recommendations faster and more precise — and the more you use CrunchMatch, the smarter it gets.

 When you register for TC Sessions: Mobility 2020, you’ll answer a few quick questions about your business preferences, and within minutes you’ll be automatically registered for CrunchMatch — and receive an email telling you how and when to access the platform.
 It’s the tool you want to make your networking more targeted and efficient.